What You Need to Do Your Own Taxes

 Then determine which federal tax forms you will need.
 Some of the most common forms include:

 - Form 1040 — Used by most U.S. citizens and residents.

 - Schedule A — Used for calculating itemized deductions.

 - Form 1040-ES — Used for calculating and paying estimated tax on income that isn’t subject to withholding (such as self-employment pay and alimony).

 - Form 1040 EZ — Used for the simplest filings that have no itemized deductions, adjustment claims or tax credits (with the exception of the earned income tax credit).

 Step 3: Explore Tax-Filing Options

-Once you gain some understanding of all that goes into filing your own taxes, take a deep breath and know that you are not alone.
-Tax help abounds, and often for free.
+Once you gain some understanding of all that goes into doing your own taxes, take a deep breath and know that you are not alone.
+Free tax help abounds, if you know where to look.

 Free Tax Return Preparation

-- Volunteer Income Tax Assistance (VITA) Program—Available to those who made $54,000 or less.
+- Volunteer Income Tax Assistance (VITA) Program—Available to those who make less than $55,000.